GeneCast/bMSI-CAST/README.md

 Usage: perl msicast.pl [options]

 ## Options
--database <string> the directory that contains baseline databases -bam <string> the path of input BAM file
+-`database` <string> the directory that contains baseline databases -bam <string> the path of input BAM file
 -flank <int> spanning reads are defined as fully covering the coordinates of the microsatellite in reference plus $flank bp in both 5’ and 3’ directions. default=2
 -num <int> the minimum allele supporting reads post-deduplication, default=2